web-platform-tests/interop/charter.md

 The Interop Team's work is subject to the [WPT code of conduct](https://github.com/web-platform-tests/wpt/blob/master/CODE_OF_CONDUCT.md).

+All contributions are licensed under the terms in [CONTRIBUTING.md](https://github.com/web-platform-tests/wpt/blob/master/CONTRIBUTING.md).

 Substantive changes to this charter are done via the [web-platform-tests RFC process](https://github.com/web-platform-tests/rfcs).

 ## Scope